sperrbit/portscan/README.md

 	-p, --port [PORTNUMBER]
 	The port(s) or Portrange you want to scan.
 E.g. 80 or 80,443 or 80-100

+	-l, --logging [TRUE or FALSE]
+    Enables or disables logging.
+Default is False.
+Logging will create a CSV-File in the script dir.

 	-h, --help
     Shows a quick help-message